RasaHQ/rasa/README.md

 release, as well as:
     1. Providing the link to the appropriate milestone
     2. Reminding everyone to go over their issues and PRs and please assign them to the milestone
-    3. Clarifying the scheduled date for the release
+    3. Reminding everyone of the scheduled date for the release

 #### Release day! 🚀